-Injuries which are caused by criminal behaviours, such as violent assaults, often leave victims requiring medical treatment including surgery and physical and psychological therapy.
+Injuries which are caused by criminal behaviour, such as violent assaults, often leave victims requiring medical treatment including surgery and physical and psychological therapy.
 All too often, those injured by the criminal behaviour of another party are left permanently affected.
 Not only can the physical damage persist, but a legacy of stress, anxiety, and social isolation may render victims unable to take part in activities of everyday living, including employment, social interactions, and hobbies.

-Regardless of the nature of the criminal injury, you have suffered, our specialist personal injury solicitors will guide you and your family through the process of bringing a claim against the responsible party.
+Regardless of the nature of the criminal injury you have suffered, our specialist personal injury solicitors will guide you and your family through the process of bringing a claim against the responsible party.

 In Ireland, there are two possible routes to seeking recourse following a criminal injury:

 - The Scheme of Compensation for Personal Injuries Criminally Inflicted – this is a scheme available to any person in Ireland who has been the victim of a crime related injury of any type.
 This is offered under the auspices of the Department of Justice and Equality and is managed by the Criminal Injuries Compensation Tribunal.
 The Tribunal may also be able to assist if you were injured due to crime in another EU country.

 - Seeking a court order – whereby the court places a legal demand on the offender to pay damages due to their actions.